Genivia/ugrep/README.md

 filename extensions.
 A filter utility is selected based on the filename extension and executed by forking a process:  the utility's standard input reads the open input file and the utility's standard output is searched.
-When a `%` is specified as an option to the utility, the utility may open and read the file using the expanded pathname.
-When a utility is not found an error message is displayed.
+When a `%` is specified as an option to the utility, the `%` is expanded to the pathname of the file to open and read by the utility.

+When a specified utility is not found on the system, an error message is displayed.
 When a utility fails to produce output, e.g. when the specified options for the utility are invalid, the search is silently skipped.

 Common filter utilities are `cat` (concat, pass through), `head` (select first lines or bytes) `tr` (translate), `iconv` and `uconv` (convert), and more